usnistgov/feasst/dev/README.rst

 GTEST: Unittest C++
 --------------------------------------------------------------------------------

-The master branch requires GTEST coverage for all cpp plugins in plugin/name/test.
+The main branch requires GTEST coverage for all cpp plugins in plugin/name/test.

 .. code-block:: bash